lidofinance/data-bus/README.md

 # DSM data bus
 The DSM data bus is a separate transport layer for communication between council-daemon and depositor-bot.
+This works using a smart contract and any evm compatible network.

+> [!NOTE]
+> The project is currently under development

 ## Building and testing
 Install the dependencies